 Company Health Insurance is usually only available for companies with more than five employees.

 When looking to protect your health there are a number of personal factors which will impact on the overall cost of your policy.

-As we get older our health declines and as a consequence insurers tend to increase the cost of Health Insurance as we age.
+As we get older our health declines and as a consequence insurers tend to increase the cost of Health Insurance.

-Your geographic location will affect which private hospitals and professionals are available to provide your treatment when you make a claim.
-If you live in an area where private hospitals are less expensive, you can expect to pay lower premiums compared to someone who lives in London where their local private facilities are usually the more expensive private hospitals.
+Your location / postcode will affect which private hospitals and professionals are available to provide your treatment when you make a claim.
+If you live in an area where private hospitals are less expensive, you can expect to pay lower premiums compared to someone who lives where treatment is more expensive.

 In addition to personal factors such as age there are a number of policy factors which you can choose that will also impact on the cost of your policy.

 Outpatient cover is a highly beneficial cover to include in your Director Private Health Insurance policy.

 If you are interested in outpatient cover but worry about the cost, some providers offer a limited outpatient cover option that will cover your treatments up to a certain budget.
 This will allow you to claim for important outpatient treatments but, as it limits the insurer’s overall liability for your outpatient care, will keep premiums down.